 Materials are made available to researchers in the reading room of the WLA on the third floor of Piper Hall.
 Because archival materials are often unique and fragile, they do not circulate.
-All reading room rules are designed to protect materials for future use, thus no pens, food or drink are allowed.
+All reading room rules are designed to protect materials for future use.

 For security purposes, the reading room is under electronic surveillance.

-Permission to use archival materials in publications must be obtained from the Director of the Women & Leadership Archives prior to publication.
+Permission to use archival materials in publications must be obtained from the Director of the Women and Leadership Archives prior to publication (WLArchives@LUC.edu).
 Users are responsible for observing United States Copyright Law.
 Permission to publish also extends to the Women and Leadership Archives digital collections.
-Special fees apply for use.
-Please consult the Director for further information.
+Special fees may apply for use.

 Find information on collecting priorities, the acquisition process, and more: Collection Policy.